kirillgix/gixecurity/README.md

 **MaliciousFileExtension**: Detects files with potentially harmful extensions commonly used by malware.

 **SuspiciousProcessInjection**: Detects suspicious patterns indicative of process injection, a technique used by malware to inject code into legitimate processes.

+*based on YARA*

+list of changes monitored by **gixcontrol**:

+modified content

+moving from one directory to another

+delete file

+create new file

+cpu processes

+ram processes